-Scottish Coal have submitted a planning application in respect of proposal for a new surface mine at Cauldhall Moor, south of the existing open cast site at Shewington.
+Scottish Coal have submitted a planning application in respect of a proposal for a new surface mine at Cauldhall Moor, south of the former open cast site at Shewington.
 This application has yet to be determined.

-Other potential sources of fugitive emissions of $PM{10}$ are landfills.
+Other potential sources of fugitive emissions of PM10 are landfills.
 Whilst there are no new landfills in Midlothian, the formerly used site at Drummond Moor re-opened for a short period of time following closure of Oatslie Landfill Site.
 Drummond Moor has ceased operating and there is a current planning application to reinstate the site to the agreed levels.

 Works are ongoing in relation to the new Waverley Railway Line, which was described in the 2008 Progress Report.
-Work has taken place to strengthen bridges and the site preparation work has commenced at several locations in Midlothian.
+Work has taken place to strengthen bridges and site preparation work is ongoing at several locations in Midlothian.
 This is a rolling project with an estimated completion date of June 2015.
-To date, no complaints have been received by Midlothian Council in relation to dust emissions.
-Any detrimental impacts at receptor locations during construction works will be considered in the 2014 Progress Report.
+The project is being well managed with little or no complaint.
+Any detrimental impacts at receptor locations during construction works will be considered in the 2015 Update and Screening Assessment.